rdsea/iCOMOTSensors/IoTProviders/GenericLightweightIoTProvider/README.md

 This provider will support this kind of units in a generic way.

+Note: the code has not been fully tested and there are some known bugs.

 ## Prepare the function

 The function can be written in Java, python, etc. or a Docker.
 But the function must be provided by scripts with actions, such as